jakewilliami/tlds/README.md

 ## Similar Projects

 This library/CLI is **not** a top-level domain parser.
 For parsers, see [`github.com/jpillora/go-tld`](https://github.com/jpillora/go-tld)/[`golang.org/x/net/publicsuffix`](https://pkg.go.dev/golang.org/x/net/publicsuffix)/[`github.com/bobesa/go-domain-util`](https://github.com/bobesa/go-domain-util).

-It is more similar to a top-level domain *validator* such as [`github.com/bombsimon/tld-validator`](https://github.com/bombsimon/tld-validator), which looks like a very good project, even with unicode support using the [`golang.org/x/net` IDNA submodule](https://pkg.go.dev/golang.org/x/net/idna).
+This project is more similar to a top-level domain *validator* such as [`github.com/bombsimon/tld-validator`](https://github.com/bombsimon/tld-validator), which looks like a very good project, even with unicode support using the [`golang.org/x/net` IDNA submodule](https://pkg.go.dev/golang.org/x/net/idna).
 Simon's TLD validator even generates a constant/static list of TLDs for library/offline use.
 However, this package does not retain any of the other TLD information [defined by the IANA](https://www.iana.org/domains/root/db) as it pulls from [a different source](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) to us.
 Ultimately, Simon's TLD validator provides a different functionality to ours, but I really recommend checking it out as it seems to be well-written and you may be after simple validation, in which case [`tld-validator`](https://github.com/bombsimon/tld-validator) may be the best package for you.

+Another tool that deals with ISO-3166 in a much broader scope is [`github.com/biter777/countries`](https://github.com/biter777/countries).
+It primarily deals with country codes, but also has support for country codes.

 ## Caveats